naston/HyperAttention/README.md

 # Hyperbolic Attention

 This project aims to investigate the use of `tanh` as the basis for formulating `softmax` instead of the `logistic function (sigmoid)`.
-To do this we use the equality below.
+To do this we use the equality defined over scaler $x$ below:

 $$ tanh(x) = 2 * sigmoid(2 * x) - 1 $$